 |Click to Enlarge|

-The mission of FSMTB is to support its member boards in their work to ensure that the practice of massage therapy is provided to the public in a safe and competent manner.
+The mission of FSMTB is to support its member boards in their work to ensure that the practice of massage therapy is provided to the public safely and competently.

 In carrying out this mission, FSMTB shall: